| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 vector was filled with zeros.
 To read again from the start of the file,

-you must first close the file with the close function.
+you must first close the file with the close

-The readnum function recognizes integers and floating point
+function recognizes integers and floating point

 numbers.
 A floating point number consists of an optionally signed